Cyanide & Happiness: Readership figures

 By April 2006, the website was receiving more than a million visits per week.
 By 2012, it received more than a million visitors each day.

 DenBleyker has said that the comic's popularity grew from their sharing policy, "which encourages readers to repost and re-blog comics, effectively allowing anyone to spread Cyanide and Happiness content."
 In January 2006, the comic was getting about 20,000 unique visitors a day, but "we added a little box under each comic which allows people to post an Explosm-linked version of the comic, which brings a lot of traffic back to us.
 After we put that box up, the traffic started exploding."
 After a few days, the comic received about 300,000 unique visitors a day, which consisted of mostly traffic from Myspace and LiveJournal blog links.
+Some people remove that box, which is considered stealing by cocreator DenBleyker.

 In a 2010 interview, the creators reported that based on surveys and conventions their audience was split equally between men and women.